Rebecca Johnson vs QBE Insurance

-She left the accident in an ambulance and went to Liverpool Hospital where she stayed for one to two days.
+She left the accident in an ambulance and went to Chippendale Hospital where she stayed for one to two days.
 She was initially treated with physiotherapy and steroid injections.

 She said that her mental health difficulties began not too long after the accident.
 She said that she was depressed that she lost her job.
 She added, “I will never get that job again”.
 She said that she has dreams about the accident that began not long after the event occurred

 There were no relevant injuries or conditions sustained since the motor vehicle accident.

 She said that with medication she is able to sleep through but sometimes her whole body “jolts” during sleep.
 She said that she may dream about the accident “a couple of times a week” but over time, the symptoms have decreased.
 Her appetite has fluctuated and her weight has increased due to inactivity.
 She told me that is “upset all the time”, She said that she feels angry because simple tasks like shopping at “so hard”.
 She added, “it makes me depressed”.
 She said that she is unhappy because “I want to be normal”.
 There was no diurnal mood variation and suicidal ideation.
 Her concentration was poor.

 She said that she was in too much pain and can’t sit for too long.
 She said that her concentration has been affected due to the analgesics.

 She complained that she is unable to pursue normal recreational activities due to her physical difficulties.
 She feels bad that she cannot perform her usual roles.